momo20122/project_portfolio/README.md

   A machine learning project for a public Kaggle competition titled "Titanic - Machine Learning from Disaster"

-  Created machine learning models using Python to predict whether a passenger survived the Titanic incident
+  Created Python logistic regression and decision tree models using ML libraries such as sklearn to predict whether a passenger survived the Titanic incident

-  Placed 2886/14000 for my best entry as of 12/29/2021, under the nickname "MomoDS"
+  Placed 2886/14004 for my best entry as of 12/29/2021, under the nickname "MomoDS"

   Completed by myself